 Cats can also be quite aloof, and this too is often a message for us to distance ourselves from people or situations.
 Sometimes the best cure for a problem is to step away from it – the cat inherently realizes this, and we would be wise to recognize this need as well.

-Lastly, the cat animal symbolism is about mystery.
-Unfortunately, its unpredictability has given the cat a bad name in some areas of folk lore, specifically witchcraft.
-When, in actuality, this is an asset that can be harnessed by us humans.
+Lastly, the cat animal symbolism is about the mystery.
+Unfortunately, its unpredictability has given the cat a bad name in some areas of folklore, specifically witchcraft as mentioned.

+In actuality, this is an asset that can be harnessed by us humans.
 Sometimes displaying very strange behavior and antics, you can never really pin a cat down.
-Simply put, the cat animal symbolism is synonymous with creativity and psychic power because of its sometimes unorthodox & "mysterious" behavior.
-This is also reflected in the Tarot, as we see the cat in the Queen of Wands card.
+Simply put, the cat animal symbolism is synonymous with magic and psychic power because of its sometimes unorthodox and surreptitious behavior.

 Cat animal symbolism reminds us to not fall prey to false beliefs, to not be a fool out of ignorance and derive understanding from our own internal wisdom.
 The cat beckons us to realize that when we turn within to our own hearts, minds and souls, and trust in ourselves we will always be shown the truth of matters.